GerritCodeReview/homepage/index.md

 ## Community

 [Members](https://www.gerritcodereview.com/members.html) of the Gerrit community are expected to behave within the guidelines of the community's [Code Of Conduct](https://www.gerritcodereview.com/codeofconduct.html) when representing the community.
-We would like to [praise](https://www.gerritcodereview.com/kudos.html) some of the more recent accomplishements from the community.
+We would like to [praise](https://www.gerritcodereview.com/kudos.html) some of the more recent accomplishments from the community.

 Members of the community will discuss most Gerrit related things on the [repo-discuss](https://groups.google.com/group/repo-discuss) mailing list.
 For a more real-time Gerrit discussion you may also join our [Discord server](https://discord.gg/HkGbBJHYbY).